 The specific areas addressed will vary according to the needs of the children in each group and may include initiating and participating in conversation, maintaining appropriate eye contact, asking and responding to questions, and turn-taking.

 Children will practice the social skills while participating in a variety of activities including role playing, outdoor games, board games, crafts, and conversation.

-Social Language & Motor Development – This class is similar to the Language Through Play classes with an extra hour to allow time for motor activities.
+Social Language & Motor Development – This class is similar to the Language Through Play classes with an extra 45 minutes to allow more time for motor activities.
 This class is intended to improve both social communication and physical skills of young children.

 Mini Social Motor – Speech-language pathologists and occupational therapists will guide children ages 1-2 in learning early social skills, basic play skills, and enhancing motor development.

 Language Enrichment Classes – These classes provide intensive speech, language, and occupational therapy as well as sensory integration techniques.
 Books, fine and gross motor activities, and speech/language activities focus on different themes each month; however, the curriculum is modified to meet the needs of each individual child.
 Students participate in circle time, small group and/or individual therapy settings, gross motor exploration, snack time with gluten- and casein-free snacks, and therapist-directed free play.
 The ratio of therapist/paraprofessional to child is 1 to 2.